sejalv/serverless-ml-workshop/README.md

 # Serverless ML Workshop

-This workshop focusses on deployment of ML models as Serverless APIs (AWS Lambda).
+This workshop focusses on deployment of ML models with Serverless APIs (AWS Lambda) and Docker.

 - Training a model inside a container
 - Packaging the service with an image